DavidVentura/blog/blog/raw/kube/POST.md

 My goal for this post is to gather the concepts that I've learned about in the order/abstractions that I find most undestandable.

-a standard description of kubernetes would say something like:
+## A standard description

-kubernetes allows you to run arbitrary workloads\*, and provides you with the ability to:
+Kubernetes allows you to run arbitrary workloads\*, and provides you with the ability to:

 - specify requirements (cpu, disk, memory, instance count, ..)
 - dynamically scale instance count